JocaPC/Belgrade-SqlClient/README.md

 - Built-in retry logic for In-memory Oltp stored procedures
 - Built-in retry logic for some errors that require retrying queries (e.g. deadlock victims)

-Functions in this library use standard ADO.NET classes such as DataReader and SqlCommand.
+Functions in this library use standard ADO.NET classes such as `DataReader` and `SqlCommand`.
 Library uses these classes in **full async mode**, providing optimized concurrency.
 There are no constraints in the term of support of the latest SQL features.
 Any feature that can be used with Transact-SQL can be used with this library.

 This library is used in SQL Server 2016+/Azure SQL Database Sql Server GitHub samples.